valeryan/vscode-phpsab/README.md

 [ *Scope:* All | Optional | *Type:* boolean | Default: false ]

-Write debug information to the PHP Sniffer & Beautifier output channel and enable the display extra notices.
+Write debug information to the `PHP Sniffer & Beautifier` output channel and enable the display of extra notices.

 ### The phpcs report contains invalid json

 This error occurs when something goes wrong in phpcs execution such as PHP Notices, PHP Fatal Exceptions, Other Script Output, etc, most of which can be detected as follows:

-Execute the phpcbf command in your terminal with --report=json and see whether the output contains anything other than valid json.
+Execute the `phpcbf` command in your terminal with `--report=json` and see whether the output contains anything other than valid json.

 ## Acknowledgements